bxlab/metaWRAP/README.md

  metaWRAP read_qc -h
  ```

+ Note: The above conda installation will install over 140 software dependancies.
+If you already actively use conda, it may be wise to [set up a custom environment in conda](https://conda.io/docs/user-guide/tasks/manage-environments.html) for metaWRAP and install it only in there, so that your current environment and that of metaWRAP dont conflict with each other.

+## DATABASES

  Finally, use your favorite text editor to configure paths to databases in miniconda2/bin/config-metawrap and make sure all the paths look correct.
 This is very important if you want to use databases (see Database section below).
 If you are unsure where this config file is, run:
  ``` bash
  which config-metawrap
  ```

-## DATABASES

-You will need to [download and configure several databases](https://github.com/ursky/metaWRAP/installation/database_installation.md) and adjust their paths in the metaWRAP/bin/config-metawrap file.
+You will need to [download and configure several databases](https://github.com/ursky/metaWRAP/blob/master/installation/database_installation.md) and adjust their paths in the config-metawrap file.
 Note that depending on what modules you plan on using, you may not need all the databases.

 |    Database     | Size  |  Used in module |
 |:---------------:|:---------------:|:-----:|